The Cons of Fixed Rate Loans

 Interest Rates

-Nobody can predict whether interest rates will rise or fall, but you may be able to use the current rates and market situation as a guide.
+Nobody can predict whether interest rates will rise or fall, but you may be able to use the current rates and market as a guide.
 If interest rates have been steadily rising, a fixed rate loan may be the better alternative.
 Similarly, if rates have declined, you may benefit from a variable rate.

 Choose the best loan for you

-No matter what you choose, remember to compare rates, fees, and terms as much as you can before submitting a formal application.
+No matter what you choose, remember to compare rates, fees and terms as much as you can before submitting a formal application.

-Disclaimer: Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
+Citi offers personal loans to both existing Citi customers and new Citi customers that meet specific eligibility criteria, including an established credit and income history along with additional factors determined by Citi.
 If you think you could benefit from a Citi Personal Loan, apply online today.